 Plan with your team.

-Operation Gratitude asks that all boxes of candy be shipped no later than November 15th.
+Operation Gratitude usually asks that all boxes of candy be shipped no later than mid-November, so check their page for the exact deadline.
 Make a plan with your team that includes, first, how you’ll handle weighing candy and making payments in your office.
-Second, you need a plan for packing up and shipping your donation.
-Each box needs a donation form with the number of pounds of candy, toothbrushes, and whatever else is inside that box.
-On your donation forms, indicate the total number of packages that you’re sending, i.e., box 1 of 4, box 2 of 4, etc.
+Second, you need a plan for packing up and shipping your donation, or for dropping it off if there’s a site near you.
+In the past, each box has needed a donation form with the number of pounds of candy, toothbrushes, and whatever else is inside that box.
+This year, it looks like you submit a donor form online, and upon submission you’ll receive an email with additional instructions for completing your donation information and shipping or delivering your candy.

 Make it fun for your team and patients.